 Continue uphill and walk inland for a bit.
 Once reaching the top of the hill you have two options: on your right you can go down to Tao Thong Bay and on your left you’ll see signs saying Skybar.
 If you choose Skybar, go uphill for 5 minutes and you will find a bar with a fantastic vibe and view.
 Definitely recommend it.

 Watch the sunset

 Part of why Koh Tao was my favorite island in Thailand was its sunsets.
 They are absolutely unreal.
 As the sun goes down clouds get darker but in the horizon a red fiery strong glow remains.
-A popular place where to watch the sunset is Mango Bay Viewpoint, but if you are not feeling like hiking up there, then Sairee Beach would also worked.
+A popular place where to watch the sunset in Koh Tao is Mango Bay Viewpoint, but if you are not feeling like hiking up there, then Sairee Beach would also work.
 I watched the sunset at the beach close to a bar coincidentally called Sunset while having a beer and it was one of those moments where you go “Wow, I’m literally so lucky right now that I can see this!”
-To see the sunset thre we hiked from Chalok Bay up to View Point Resort and then down to Sunset bar.
+To see the sunset we hiked from Chalok Bay up to View Point Resort and then down to Sunset bar.
 It was magical.

 Party in Sairee Beach